- About Hunger

 - Get Involved

-A one-page fact sheet for each state plus Washington, D.C., providing these indicators of hunger and poverty: the proportion of households in the state that struggle to put food on the table, the percentage of households in the state that have at least one wage earner but still need SNAP assistance to live, and number in the state who are employed but still living in poverty.
+A one-page fact sheet for hunger in the United States, and for each state plus Washington, D.C.
+Each fact sheet provides these indicators of hunger and poverty: the proportion of households in the state that struggle to put food on the table, the number of people living in counties with poverty rates of 20 percent, the number of veterans living below the poverty line, and more.

 In 2017, 11.8 percent of households in the U.S.—40 million people—were food-insecure, meaning that they were unsure at some point during the year about how they would provide for their next meal.